 Skipping straight to delegation.
 Delegation without relationship and feedback creates confusion and resentment.
 The sequence matters.

 Giving feedback only in performance reviews.
 Annual reviews can’t substitute for weekly behavioral feedback.
 By the time the review arrives, the behaviors that needed adjusting happened months ago.
+See our guide on performance conversations for how to make feedback ongoing.

 Inconsistency.
 The Map of the Universe only works if the behaviors are consistent.
-Skipping One-on-Ones when things get busy sends the message that directs aren’t the priority.
+Skipping one-on-ones when things get busy sends the message that directs aren’t the priority.
 That message lands.

 The Map of the Universe and Your Broader Management Practice

 The Map of the Universe is a foundation, not a ceiling.
-Once the four core behaviors are running well, managers can layer in more sophisticated practices: strategic planning, prioritization systems, and more advanced delegation.
-But those practices only work when the manager-direct relationship is solid.
+Once the four core behaviors are running well, managers can layer in more sophisticated practices: strategic thinking, prioritization systems, influence without authority, and building trust across the organization.

 Frequently Asked Questions

-How many directs can a manager realistically run One-on-Ones with?
+How many directs can a manager realistically run one-on-ones with?

-Do One-on-Ones have to be weekly?
+Do one-on-ones have to be weekly?

-What if my directs resist One-on-Ones?
+What if my directs resist one-on-ones?

 Resistance usually means directs expect the meeting to be another status check or performance review.
 Be explicit upfront: the first half of the meeting is their time, they can talk about anything.
 Most resistance fades after two or three sessions when they realize the format is genuinely different.
+For remote team members especially, one-on-ones may be the only private, dedicated time they have with you all week.

 Where can I learn more about the Manager Tools framework?